-According to the Scrum methodology, development cycles are called “Iterations” and with the other and more familiar nickname of “Sprints“.
-These development cycles are relatively short and can go anywhere from a week to a month (Most organizations iteration with a length of two weeks).
+According to the Scrum methodology, development cycles are called “Iterations” with the other and more familiar nickname of “Sprints“.
+These development cycles are relatively short and can go anywhere from a week to a month (Most organizations iterations with a length of two weeks).

-What is the idea behind Software Agile Development Definition?
+What is the idea behind the Software Agile Development Definition?

-To resolve these problems, scrum uses short iterations that are restricted in time and in the number of tasks that the team will perform which will allow them to remain focused on short-term tasks without the need to foresee the future work month ahead.
+The open-ended nature of the work reduces the team’s capacity to make and uphold a firm commitment.
+To resolve these problems, scrum uses short iterations that are restricted in time and the number of tasks the team will perform, allowing them to remain focused on short-term tasks without the need to foresee the future work month ahead.

-In addition to the above, we can see some other great advantages for using the method of short development cycles:
+In addition to the above, we can see some other great advantages of using the method of short development cycles:

 - There is more room for handling issues that arise during the iteration.

-- The team will determine the amount of work that they will do per iteration; this sense of ownership will help to increase their sense of commitment.
+- The team will determine the amount of work they will do per iteration; this sense of ownership will help increase their commitment.

-- The team will commit to only the amount of work that they can deliver.
+- The team will commit to only the amount of work they can deliver.

-Daily Scrum that will allow them to remain focused on the iteration main goal, Planning meeting that occurs at the start of the sprint to understand the requirements, challenges, and expectations prior to taking any commitments that based on the team capacity and velocity, Retrospectives to improve and adapt the process for maximum efficiency, and review meeting that will allow them to get real feedback about the quality of their work.
+Daily Scrum will allow them to remain focused on the iteration’s main goal, planning meeting that occurs at the start of the sprint to understand the requirements, challenges, and expectations before taking any commitments based on the team capacity and velocity, Retrospectives to improve and adapt the process for maximum efficiency, and review meeting that will allow them to get real feedback about the quality of their work.

-There are different phases of a sprint, while we are following the agile practice.
-In below we are discussed each phase in details you can check those below:
+There are different sprint phases while we follow the agile practice.
+Below, we discussed each phase in detail; you can check those below:

-Every sprint begins with a planning meeting (Pre-Planning meeting may also be used), which involve the entire scrum team, during the meeting the team discuss which user stories should be added to the sprint backlog, the decision is made based on the prioritization of the items in the product backlog (PO) and the team velocity that determines the amount of work that the team can handle in a single iteration.
+Every sprint begins with a planning meeting (A pre-planning meeting may also be used), which involves the entire scrum team; during the meeting, the team discusses which user stories should be added to the sprint backlog, the decision is made based on the prioritization of the items in the product backlog (PO) and the team velocity that determines the amount of work that the team can handle in a single iteration.

-The sprint backlog is a set of stories that should be delivered by the team at the end of the sprint, each story that is added to this backlog should be approved by the team prior to taking any commitment to deliver it.
-At the end of this phase, we have prioritized sprint backlog, updated product backlog, known goals, and a set of commitments made by the team.
+The sprint backlog is a set of stories the team should deliver at the end of the sprint; each story added to this backlog should be approved by the team before committing to deliver it.
+At the end of this phase, we prioritized the sprint backlog, updated product backlog, known goals, and a set of commitments made by the team.

-The team will work together to finish their commitments for succeeding to meet the iteration goal.
-Their work will include different activities such as Design (HLD/LLD), Coding (TDD/Continues integration, Etc.) and testing (Risk-Based testing/Exploratory and Automated testing on different layers of the code (Unit, Component, Integration, and System)).
+The team will work together to finish their commitments to succeed in meeting the iteration goal.
+Their work will include different activities such as Design (HLD/LLD), Coding (TDD/Continues integration, etc..), and testing (Risk-Based testing/Exploratory and Automated testing on different layers of the code (Unit, Component, Integration, and System).

-In addition, this phase also includes the daily scrum meeting that will help the team to synchronize about the remaining work and to ensure that everyone stays in focus regarding the iteration goal.
+In addition, this phase also includes the daily scrum meeting that will help the team synchronize the remaining work and ensure that everyone stays focused regarding the iteration goal.

 Once the iteration is completed (2-4 weeks), the team will demonstrate the potentially shippable product increment to the relevant stakeholders (Product Owner, Customer, Etc.).